 - Fever, chills, headache, backache, sometimes upset stomach, abdominal pain, and diarrhea.
-May take up to 3 weeks to become ill. - Those at-risk (including people with cancer and others with weakened immune systems) may later develop more serious illness; death can result from this bacteria. - Can cause problems with pregnancy, including miscarriage, fetal death, or severe illness or death in newborns.
+May take up to 3 weeks to become ill. - Those at-risk (including older adults) may later develop more serious illness; death can result from this bacteria. - Can cause problems with pregnancy, including miscarriage, fetal death, or severe illness or death in newborns.